How To Open A Dvd Drive in A Laptop

 • Eject can be chosen by right-clicking on the CD/DVD/Blu-ray drive icon.

-Manually eject the disc within System BIOS
+Manually eject the disc within the System BIOS.

 • While your computer is restarting, press the F2 key.